SEI-ATL-3-8/booktown/README.md

 ## clone repo and checkout into your own branch!

+- Step 0.
+Click this link and draw an ERB. https://app.dbdesigner.net/designer/schema/new
+  - you can submit a screenshot with your branch.
 - Step 1.
 You should create a database then connect to it.
 - Step 2.
 Once you've connected to the database, run the schema file from psql
 - Step 3.
 Once you've run the schema file, run the seeds file (also from psql) to populate our database!